CWD Baiting Bans and Deer Food Plots

 So why are baiting bans being put in place in certain counties and states?
 Unlike Epizootic Hemorrhagic Disease (EHD), in which deer can build immunity, CWD is a fatal infectious brain disease caused by a prion.
 These prions spread through the deer herd via saliva, urine, and feces.
 Recently, a study done by the University of Wisconsin – Madison resulted in the possibility that these prions live in areas where deer congregate like deer mineral sites.
 This study found that 9 out of 11 mineral sites tested positive for CWD prions in the soil or water around the site.
 It confirmed the suspicion that prions can live and spread where deer unnaturally congregate to a single point of contact.

 Mineral sites, salt blocks, corn piles, and other attraction sites that are meant to attract deer to one specific location have the uncanny ability to speed up the spread of the disease.
-For states like Wisconsin, Michigan, and Missouri putting a stop to baiting deer could slow down the diseases progress through counties and to other states.
-Hunters in these states or that are wishing to steer away from tactics that may spread diseases should be looking into other options that attract deer, that doesn’t congregate them to one specific location where they may come into contact with prions.
+For states like Wisconsin, Michigan, and Missouri putting a stop to baiting deer could slow down the disease’s progress through counties and to other states.
+Hunters in these states or that are wishing to steer away from tactics that may spread diseases should be looking into other options that attract deer, that don’t congregate them to one specific location where they may come into contact with prions.

 Attracting Deer without the Use of Bait